Aorimn/dislocker/README.txt

   > dislocker-bek
 - Another one for printing information about a BitLocker-encrypted volume
   > dislocker-metadata
-- A third one is not a binary but a Ruby script which try to find BitLocker encrypted partition among the plugged-in disks (only work if the library is compiled with the ruby bindings)
+- A third one is not a binary but a Ruby script which tries to find BitLocker encrypted partition among the plugged-in disks (only work if the library is compiled with the Ruby bindings)
   > dislocker-find
 - Another one for decrypting a BitLocker encrypted partition into a flat file formatted as an NTFS partition you can mount